Distinguished Professor of Church Leadership

 Dr. Lovett H. Weems, Jr., is distinguished professor of church leadership and director of the Lewis Center for Church Leadership at Wesley Theological Seminary in Washington, DC.
 He came to this position in 2003 after eighteen years as president of Saint Paul School of Theology in Kansas City, Missouri.
 Previously he was a local church pastor in Mississippi for many years.

 A native of Mississippi, Dr. Weems is a graduate of Millsaps College; Perkins School of Theology, Southern Methodist University; and Wesley Theological Seminary.
-He holds honorary degrees from Baker University and Central Methodist University.
+He holds honorary degrees from Baker University, Central Methodist University, and Millsaps College.

 His years in local church ministry in Mississippi were marked by emphasis on both evangelism and social concerns.
 His work in Mississippi led the distinguished Mississippi writer Willie Morris to describe him as “one of the persons who added much to the growing civility of Mississippi.”